Ernst Ludwig Kirchner

-Ernst Ludwig Kirchner (6 May 1880 – 15 June 1938) was a German expressionist painter and printmaker and one of the founders of the artists group Die Brücke or "The Bridge", a key group leading to the foundation of Expressionism in 20th-century art.
-He volunteered for army service in the First World War, but soon suffered a breakdown and was discharged.
+Ernst Ludwig Kirchner (6 May 1880 – 15 June 1938) was a German expressionist painter and printmaker.
+He was one of the founders of the artists group Die Brücke or "The Bridge", a key group leading to the foundation of Expressionism in 20th-century art.
+Kirchner volunteered for army service in the First World War, but soon suffered a breakdown and was discharged.
 His work was branded as "degenerate" by the Nazis in 1933, and in 1937 more than 600 of his works were sold or destroyed.

-Early life and work
+Early life and education

 Ernst Ludwig Kirchner was born in Aschaffenburg, Bavaria.
 His parents were of Prussian descent and his mother was a descendant of the Huguenots, a fact to which Kirchner often referred.
-As Kirchner's father searched for a job, the family moved frequently and Kirchner attended schools in Frankfurt and Perlen until his father earned the position of Professor of Paper Sciences at the College of technology in Chemnitz, where Kirchner attended secondary school.
-Although Kirchner's parents encouraged his artistic career they also wanted him to complete his formal education so in 1901, he began studying architecture at the Königliche Technische Hochschule (royal technical university) of Dresden.
+As Kirchner's father searched for a job, the family moved frequently.
+Kirchner attended schools in Frankfurt and Perlen until his father earned the position of Professor of Paper Sciences at the College of Technology in Chemnitz, where Kirchner attended secondary school.

+Student in Munich, Dresden

+Although Kirchner's parents encouraged his artistic career they also wanted him to complete his formal education.
+In 1901, he began studying architecture at the Königliche Technische Hochschule of Dresden (now TU Dresden).
 The institution provided a wide range of studies in addition to architecture, such as freehand drawing, perspective drawing and the historical study of art.
 While in attendance, he became close friends with Fritz Bleyl, whom Kirchner met during the first term.
 They discussed art together and also studied nature, having a radical outlook in common.

 Kirchner continued studies in Munich from 1903 to 1904, returning to Dresden in 1905 to complete his degree.